Koji-Sunioj/fs14-api-collab/README.md

 ## 5. Swagger output

-There are exactly three entities being products, users and orders.
-For each entity, one folder will be created in this directory with a .yaml file describing the actions in subject number 4 - "what kind of endpoints will this API have?".
+There are exactly four endpoints being products, auth, users and orders.
+For each endpoint, one folder will be created in this directory with a .yaml file describing the actions in subject number 4 - "what kind of endpoints will this API have?".
+For simplicity sake, I created on simple example which others can follow - but it also means one person might not have something to do.

 Useful links for creating a simple .yaml file with swagger:
 - https://youtu.be/rkk2h6Tra9A